uqmars/constitution/Constitution.md

 8.3 The election of T3 Officers and other members of the Executive Team shall take place in the following manner –

 * any two (2) members of The Club shall be at liberty to nominate any member to serve as an officer or other member of the Executive Team.
-* the nomination, which shall be in writing and signed by the member, the member's proposer (if different to the member) and seconder, shall be lodged with the secretary at least one (1) hour before the annual general meeting at which the election is to take place.
+* the nomination, which shall clearly identify the member, the member's proposer (if different to the member) and seconder, shall be lodged with the secretary at least one (1) hour before the general meeting at which the election is to take place.
 * at the commencement of such meeting, nominations may be taken from those present provided that they are seconded by someone else in attendance.
 * any informality or irregularity in the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the elections.
 * in the case of a secret ballot, the assembly will select a returning officer, who cannot be nominated for membership of the Executive Team and who shall be responsible for ensuring the orderly running of elections.